 - Importing is a manual import and can replace current data or add additional records of information

-If data is already housed in Illuminate, then you are ready for the next step.
+If data is already housed in DnA, then you are ready for the next step.
 It will help to know the details and information on what data is expected to populate onto the Report Card such as state assessment name/type, year, and data field.
 Make sure you also have access to use the data for custom reports.

-Be thoughful about titles and data to help assist you with connecting back to field groups and fields.
+Be thoughtful about titles and data to help assist you with connecting back to field groups and fields.
 If the report has too much data, it may be hard to pull from easily within the setup process.
 Consider breaking the reports up by grading period or desired data (such as Fall, Winter, or Spring), so reports are smaller and more efficient.

-The data must be pulled together into a Custom Report.
-To get started, we recommend using Students > Search 2.0 which will provide you a currently enrolled student list to get started.
+- Select Search 2.0 which will provide you a currently enrolled student list to get started.